CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-2.md

 ## Create an Azure SQL DB ##

-You can either use the portal or the Azure Cloud Shell
+We are going to use the Azure CLI as well as the Azure Portal for this exercise.
 1. Create a resource group

 ```az group create --name [Name of your RG] --location westeurope```